pfichtner/virtualavr/README.md

 - Could we implement upload?
 So that you can upload the compiled firmware to running container / /dev/virtualdevice?
   Could we use arduino firmware? https://github.com/arduino/ArduinoCore-avr/tree/master/bootloaders/atmega : If this works?
 Do we have to upload elf binaries?

+# License

+This project is dual-licensed:

+- **Apache License 2.0** — for open-source use and compatibility with Apache projects.
+- **Commercial License** — for proprietary/commercial use not permitted by the Apache License.

+If you want to use this software commercially without complying with Apache 2.0, please contact: virtualavr@public-files.de for a commercial license.